[light] [dark]

 Discographical details

 Provides a fuller list of the various forms in which a tune has been issued.
-Formats include: 78 rpm, 45 rpm, 10" LP, 12" LP, CD, and video.
+Formats include: 78 rpm, 45 rpm, 10" LP, 12" LP, compact disc, and video.

 Charlie Parker discography